alexander-hergert/rest-countries-api/README.md

 - Add components for HomePage and InnerPage.
 - Create pages and setup routes.
+- SharedLayout/ style an setup menu mobile and desktop view.

 ### Built with

 - [React](https://reactjs.org/) - JS library
 - [Styled Components](https://styled-components.com/) - For styles